When is National Black Cat Day?

 3. Have a black cat TV marathon

-From Salem in Sabrina the Teenage Witch and Bagheera in the Jungle Book to Snowball in the Simpsons and Lucifer in Cinderella, there are more than enough TV shows and movies featuring black cats to keep you entertained for the day.
+From Salem in Sabrina the Teenage Witch and Bagheera in The Jungle Book to Snowball in The Simpsons and Lucifer in Cinderella, there are more than enough TV shows and movies featuring black cats to keep you entertained for the day.

 4. Get baking

-If you find being in the kitchen therapeutic, why not whip up a batch of DIY cat treats?
+If you find being in the kitchen therapeutic, why not whip up a batch of homemade cat treats?
 You can either spoil your own kitty or cash in on Halloween and make some homemade Halloween cat treats that you can sell with the profits going to your local animal shelter.

 Kathryn Williams